saturnlighting/literature-review/README.md

 capabilities and ability to detect roadway hazards and to prevent car crashes” (Porchia, Baldasseroni, and Dellisanti 2014).

+“Cycling in late evening darkness is associated with higher injury rates than cycling in daylight conditions.
+In comparison to late evening darkness, relative injury rates in early morning darkness are much higher.
+This is the case for crashes with large differences among the age groups, suggesting that in addition to the absence of daylight also age related risk factors are at play” (Twisk and Reurings 2013).

 “The proportion of seriously injured cyclists who have been drinking is highest in early morning darkness and has strongly increased over the last decades” (Twisk and Reurings 2013).